celyes/simple-mvc/README.md

 ## Simple MVC framework (WIP)

-the most basic and simple PHP MVC framework
+The most basic and simple PHP MVC framework

-notice: not ready for production yet.
+Notice: This project can be used in a production but this isn't what it was developed for, so use it on your own risk.

 **requirements**